praxidike97/emoji-learn/README.md

 💭 Read the sonar dataset into a numlol array
 🚢🐇🕸 ❗ ➡️ data
 ```
 Unfortunately an Emojicode method cannot return multiple values.
-Therefore 'data' is a value type that holds the features ans the labels.
+Therefore 'data' is a value type that holds the features and the labels.
 There are two methods to access them both.

 ```
 💭 Access features and labels from the 'data' value type